Cracking the Code: the Mysteries of Native Bees in Utah

 A Typical Itinerary

-- DAY 1 Arrive, campus tour, drive to Brian Head
+- DAY 1 Arrive, drive to Deer Springs Ranch, project introduction and safety overview

 - DAY 7 Depart

 *Volunteers on two-week teams will repeat this itinerary for the second week.

 Collect bees from pan traps, identify native bee species, and collect vegetation and environmental data.

 You will help researchers collect four types of samples for genetic analysis: whole bees, pollen carried by bees, plant leaves, and flowers.

 Assist with bumblebee acoustic surveys

 By setting up and taking down Acoustic Recording Units in patches of pollinator rich habitat.